EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 Principles
 ----------

-The OHS Codex framework is structured by four main principles, identified by ORION as four main areas, where cross-sector understanding and information exchange could be improved.
-The Codex describes each principle and within each provides solutions & methods available to organisations & researchers, who want to enhance OHS within each principle.
-The methods and tools included from the onset in the Codex were developed and tested within the EJP ORION project.
+The OHS Codex framework is structured by five main principles.
+The OHS Codex describes each principle and within each of them it provides available solutions & methods to enhance OHS within each principle.
+These methods and tools were developed and tested within one of the EJP projects.
 However, the OHS Codex is designed as an updatable online resource that can be continuously expanded when new useful methods & solutions become available.